igpf/BirdyIvan/README.md

 **BirdyIvan** is a hobbyist automation and analytics project exploring data collection, tracking, or behavior modeling—built to test out .NET capabilities and integrate backend logic with flexible UI components.
 It serves as a personal sandbox for experimenting with automation, scheduling, and potentially hardware-driven interactions.

+In summary, its a flappy bird knockoff created in Unity.

 ---

 ## 📌 Project Goals